Skip to main content Skip to navigation

 Definitions and Scope

 One way the University prevents harm is through its approach to Safeguarding.
-Safeguarding is defined as taking all reasonable means to prevent harm from occurring; to protect people, especially vulnerable adults and children, from that harm; and to respond appropriately when harm does occur.
+Safeguarding is defined as taking all reasonable means to prevent harm from occurring; to protect children and adults who are vulnerable to exploitation from that harm; and to respond appropriately when harm does occur.

 The scope of the University’s safeguarding activity in the research environment covers any sexual misconduct, violence or abuse of research participants, communities and research staff, plus any broader forms of violence and abuse relevant to research.